Guide

 Each transfer platform has quirks worth knowing about.
 On GetTransfer, always sort bids by driver rating rather than just price — the cheapest bid isn't always the best value.
 On Welcome Pickups, download the app before you fly — it's the key to their real-time tracking feature and much more useful than the email confirmation alone.

 On Kiwitaxi, check if your route has multiple vehicle classes available.
 Sometimes the price difference between Economy and Comfort is only €5–10, and the upgrade is worth it for a longer transfer.
-On intui.travel, take advantage of their 48-hour cancellation window — book early and cancel for free if plans change.
+On intui.travel, use the 48-hour window on the Standard fare — book early and cancel with the full amount returned if plans change.

 What to Do If Something Goes Wrong